-In the Swedish Crime Survey (Nationella trygghetsundersökningen) (NTU), 6.1 per cent of households stated that they were exposed to bicycle theft, which corresponds to 257,000 households in Sweden.
-This is a small reduction as compared with 2013, when a 6.2 per cent of households were exposed.
+In the Swedish Crime Survey (Nationella trygghetsundersökningen) (NTU), 6.3 per cent of households stated that they were exposed to bicycle theft in 2015, which corresponds to 270,000 households in Sweden.
+This is roughly the same level as in 2014, when 6.1 per cent of households were exposed.
 Between 2006 and 2011, the number of exposed households remained relatively stable.
-In 2012, the number declined somewhat and, in the most recent survey, has been stable at a somewhat lower level.
+In 2012, the number declined somewhat and has, since then, been stable at a somewhat lower level.

-Persons who live in multiple dwelling blocks are exposed to bicycle theft to a greater extent (7.5%) as compared with those who live in detached or semi-detached dwellings (4.4%).
-Households with children are exposed to bicycle theft to a greater extent, particularly households of single parents with children, where 9.2 per cent are stated to have been exposed.
-This can be compared with the group of couples without children, where the percentage is 4.3 per cent.
-To a certain extent the result is probably explained by the fact that households with children generally own more bicycles per household, which probably increases the risk of bicycle theft.
-Exposure to bicycle theft is greatest in the major metropolitan areas (6.3%) and in other large cities (7.2%) and lowest in small towns and rural areas (4.3%).
+Persons who live in multiple dwelling blocks are exposed to bicycle theft to a greater extent (7.8%) as compared with those who live in detached or semi-detached dwellings (4.6%).
+Households with children are exposed to bicycle theft to a greater extent than households without children.
+To a certain extent this is probably explained by the fact that households with children generally own more bicycles per household, which in turn increases the risk of bicycle theft.
+Exposure to bicycle theft is greatest in the major metropolitan areas (6.4%) and in other large cities (7.8%) and lowest in small towns and rural areas (4.2%).

 Number of reported stolen bicycles 2006–2015.
 Source: Reported offences

 In 2015, 66,300 bicycle thefts were reported, which is a 6 per cent decrease as compared with the preceding year.
 The number of reported bicycle thefts was at a lower level in 2015, as compared with the level ten years ago (-1 %).

 Person-based clearance rate² for bicycle theft, 2006 – 2015.
 Source: Processed offences